Today you're going to learn all the potential benefits of CBD and CBD oil.

 - Sedation.

-Another interesting finding of the study: CBD at doses over 300 mg/day made resting tremor worse in patients that had Parkinsonian features.
-The researchers conclude that CBD appears to have antidystonic, but Parkinsonism-aggravating effects in humans.
+CBD at doses over 300 mg/day made resting tremor worse in patients that had ‘Parkinsonian’ features.

 Further research is needed.